Bryan Reynolds Player Props: Pirates vs. Giants

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .447, fueled by 33 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.443) thanks to 33 extra-base hits.

+- In 71.8% of his 78 games this season, Reynolds has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Looking at the 77 games he has played this year, he's went deep in eight of them (10.4%), and in 2.7% of his trips to the dish.
+- Looking at the 78 games he has played this year, he's hit a long ball in eight of them (10.3%), and in 2.7% of his trips to the dish.

-- Reynolds has had an RBI in 25 games this season (32.5%), including eight multi-RBI outings (10.4%).
+- Reynolds has an RBI in 25 of 78 games this year, with multiple RBI in eight of them.
 He has also driven home three or more of his team's runs in four contests.

-- He has scored in 30 of 77 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.